-It is important to note that the bar controls the placing of the widget by assigning the offsetx value (for horizontal orientations) and offsety value (for vertical orientations).
+It is important to note that the bar controls the placing of the widget by assigning the offsetx value (for horizontal positioning) and offsety value (for vertical positioning).
 Widgets should use this at the end of the draw method.
+Both offsetx and offsety are required as both values will be set if the bar is drawing a border.

 '''

-self.drawer.draw(offsetx=self.offsetx, width=self.width)
+self.drawer.draw(offsetx=self.offsetx, offsety=self.offsety, width=self.width)

 '''